CartoDB/mobile-carto-libs/README.md

 Simple GeoJSON Routing Engine - a routing engine designed for indoor scenarios, using GeoJSON input files for routing graphs.
 Works with all kinds of geometry (2D, 3D, lines, polygons).

 ##### Geocoding
-A mobile-friendly geocoding library that uses special sqlite geocoding database converted from Pelias importer data.
+A mobile-friendly geocoding (and reverse geocoding) library that uses special sqlite geocoding database converted from Pelias importer data.
 Optimized for fast searching with relatively small footprint.

 ##### MBVTBuilder
 A basic library for building MapBox vector tiles from GeoJSON features.